skladhe/SolAssignment/README.md

 3. Make the settings as mentioned in #Technology Stack
 4. Download the Nuget packages ( if needed)
 5. Create your own SQL Server database.
 Note down the user name and password while creating the database.
-6. Run the script mentioned @ https://github.com/skladhe/SolAssignment/blob/master/Miscellaneous/Database%20Schema%20along%20with%20Master%20Data%20Script.sql
+6. Use the below given script to create the schema and insert rows in it  URL : https://github.com/skladhe/SolAssignment/blob/master/Miscellaneous/Database%20Schema%20along%20with%20Master%20Data%20Script.sql
 7. Replace the SQL Server name, database name, User name and password in the connection string of the App.Config file of "ProjAssignment" and "ProjDAL" projects

   `<add name="ECModel" connectionString="metadata=res://*/ECModel.csdl|res://*/ECModel.ssdl|res://*/ECModel.msl;provider=System.Data.SqlClient;provider connection string=&quot;data source={your sql server name},1433;initial catalog={your database name};persist security info=True;user id={your user name};password={your password};MultipleActiveResultSets=True;App=EntityFramework&quot;" providerName="System.Data.EntityClient" />`